autokitteh/vscode-extension/README.md

 ## How to Contribute 🤝

-To contribute to AutoKitteh:
+To contribute to AutoKitteh, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-1. Fork the repository.
-2. Create a new branch for your feature.
-3. Commit your changes.
-4. Push to the branch.
-5. Create a new Pull Request.

 We appreciate contributions from everyone!
 For more details, check the CONTRIBUTING.md file.